 Photo: Sally Flegg

-Nathan Dunne is the author of When Nothing Feels Real, published by Murdoch Books on June 3, 2025.
+Nathan Dunne is the author of When Nothing Feels Real (Murdoch Books, 2025).
 The book is a memoir about living with depersonalisation, a mental illness that is frequently misunderstood.

 Dunne was born in Brisbane, Australia and grew up in India.
 After graduating from the University of Sydney with the University Medal, he studied art history at Cambridge University and received a PhD from Birkbeck College, University of London.
 He has lectured at Harvard and Yale, and also worked for several years at Tate Modern.